epccs/Document/DvlpNotes/AVRCrossCompiler.md

     # mkeys is my bash script used to install keys from one server to another
     # doing so allows connections without passwords
-    # copy mkeys to ~/bin or some place
-    ./bin/mkeys localhost

-    # test and notice a password was not needed
-    ssh localhost

-    My little mkeys script...

     # It will make (if missing) keys and then copy the public key into the remote box.
     [mkdir bin]